ashyneo/sql_marketing_campaign_analysis/README.md

 ---

 ### 6. Top Bundle Prices vs Units Sold
 _**Insight:**_ There is **no clear pattern between bundle price and sales volume**.
-Prices hover around $50, but units sold vary widely—from 14 to nearly 200—implying factors like product appeal, promotion, or bundle content impact sales more than price alone.
+Prices hover around $50, but units sold vary widely, from 14 to nearly 200, implying factors like product appeal, promotion, or bundle content impact sales more than price alone.